ggerhard/parsecal/README.md

 # PARSECAL

-A simple ruby script to read and parse a google calendar and create an Excel Timesheet.
+A simple ruby script to read and parse time tracking data from a google calendar and create an *Excel Timesheet* for documentation, further processing or invoices.

 ## Prerequisites:
 Set up a google calendar for your time tracking project and export the iCal URL.
 To do so, open the google calendar page, select "settings", "calendars" and select your calendar.
 On the calendars detail page, click the private iCal URL Button (see image below).